 Starting as a boy, that man had applied himself to keeping God's Law.
 He knew it all.
 He was not half-hearted in his obedience.
 But, somehow, he knew he had a problem.
 Did he reflect on the daily sacrifices?
 Had he heard John the baptiser?
 Had he heard the message Jesus was delivering?
 How large was his concern?
 Why did he call Jesus "good"?
 Did he know that only God is good?
 Did it mean he had a watered-down view of God's holiness?

-God's unbending standard was there and the man knew that standard and, underneath, feared he had failed to reach it.
+God's unbending standard was there and the man knew that standard and, underneath, feared he had actually failed to reach it.
 The sacrificial system said that.
 Failure would be, or could be, fatal to life eternal.
 This might be a reminder of the writing of Paul: All of us have sinned and fallen short of God's glory (Romans 3:23 CEV).
-I think, deet inside, we know that is true, even if we "grey it out" in our (my) own case.
+I think, deep inside, we know that is true, even if we "grey it out" in our (my) own case.

 There was one thing the man needed to do, Jesus said.
-He needed to make his assets liquid and give (distribute) to the poor and join with Jesus.
-All of our witnesses tell us that the man was saddened by the prospect of no longer having great possessions.
+He needed to make his assets liquid and give (distribute; so Luke) to the poor and join with Jesus.
+All of our witnesses tell us that the man was saddened by the prospect of no longer having those great possessions.
 He was invited to follow but rather went away.
 Did he go that broad, easy way which leads to destruction (so said Jesus - see Matthew 7:13).
 I wonder if perhaps at some later stage the man's conscience prompted him to repent and take up his cross and follow Jesus?

 Pause here to note it was to the poor Jesus told him to hand over wealth.
 To the poor.
 Moreover, it was to "give" (a completed action), not to go on giving, and not "all".